MolSSI-Education/python-package-best-practices/setup.md

 For this workshop, you will need to install the following packages into your environment
 - NumPy
 - Matplotlib
-- jupyter
+- jupyter notebook

-You can install all of them in one line with
+You can install then using the commands

 ~~~
-$ conda install numpy matplotlib jupyter
+$ conda install numpy matplotlib
+$ conda install -c conda-forge notebook
 ~~~
 {: .language-bash}